morganericsson/msengcs/coursedescs/4DV010_InformationVisualization1.md

 After completing the course the student is expected to:

-1. Knowledge and understanding
+*1. Knowledge and understanding*

 1. Classify typical user tasks for visualizations
 2. Define and explain the visualization techniques (regarding interaction and visual representation) and example tools discussed in the course
 3. Recall and explain the fundamental perceptual principles that have influence on information visualization

-2. Skills and abilities
+*2. Skills and abilities*

 1. Represent data by expressive and effective visualizations using state-of-the-art methods, software, and tools
 2. Implement basic interactive visualizations, such as scatter plots or star plots

-3. Judgement and approach
+*3. Judgement and approach*

 1. Critically reflect on visualization and interaction approaches in the light of current theories and research
 2. Make well-grounded design choices in the context of various tasks and data constraints

 ## Course contents